World Hepatitis Day

 World Hepatitis Day, observed on July 28 every year, aims to raise global awareness of hepatitis — a group of infectious diseases known as hepatitis A, B, C, D, and E — and encourage prevention, diagnosis and treatment.
-Hepatitis affects hundreds of millions of people worldwide, causing acute and chronic disease and killing close to 1.34 million people every year.
-Hepatitis can cause inflammation of the liver both acutely and chronically, and can kill a person.
-In some countries hepatitis B is the most common cause of cirrhosis and may also cause liver cancer.
+Hepatitis affects hundreds of millions of people worldwide, causing acute and chronic disease with approximately 1.34 million lives lost every year.
+Hepatitis can cause inflammation of the liver both acutely and chronically, and can be fatal.
+In some countries, hepatitis B is the most common cause of cirrhosis and may also cause liver cancer.

 World Hepatitis Day is one of 11 official global public health campaigns marked by the World Health Organization (WHO), along with World Health Day, World Chagas Disease Day, World Blood Donor Day, World Malaria Day, World Immunization Week, World Tuberculosis Day, World No Tobacco Day, World Patient Safety Day, World Antimicrobial Awareness Week and World AIDS Day.

 Background

 Hepatitis groups, patients and advocates worldwide take part in events on 28 July.
 Notably in 2012, a Guinness World Record was created when 12,588 people from 20 countries did the Three Wise Monkeys actions on World Hepatitis Day to signify the willful ignorance of the disease.